joinpursuit/Pursuit-Core-iOS/lessons/closures-one/full-lesson.md

 * Use closure expression syntax
 * Solve problems by using functions that take functions as an argument

-### Vocabulary: closure, block, lambda function, maintenance, higher-order
+### Vocabulary: closure, block,  algorithm, sort, lambda function, maintenance, higher-order

 # Resources
 Swift Programming: The Big Nerd Ranch Guide, Chapter 13 Closures